While the search for oil continues, we are reaching a new climate normal.

 But doesn't Equinor invest in renewable energy?
 Yes, but by far not enough.
 The oil company anticipates that only 15 to 20 percent of its investments in 2030 will be in renewable energy.
 And that's despite the fact that Norway's CO2 emissions must have dropped by at least 40% in that year, according to the climate law adopted just a year ago.
 It is clear that the change of name, from Statoil, is not enough to save the climate.

 While the oil generation is lingering to change their ways, the first generation to live with the consequences of severe climate change has long since been born.
 No wonder that the 15-year-old Greta Thunberg has started to protest in front of the Swedish parliament for a better environment up until the elections, instead of going to school.
 Or as she puts it: "If you do not care about my future, I won't either".

 If she lives until her 97th birthday, we'll be in the year 2100.
 How will last summer be remembered?
 As the beginning of uncontrollable climate change, in which the earth warmed up by four degrees, and where the summer of 2018 would be considered relatively mild?
 Or as the moment when we finally woke up, rolled up our sleeves, and saved the world in the nick of time from ourselves?

-This text first appeared in Klassekampen on 31 Aug 2018
+This text originally appeared in Klassekampen on 31 August 2018